kaptinavenger/wp-app-kit-themes/SuperHero-Boot-OffC/README.md

 WP-AppKit Version Required: >= 0.5
 -->

-# Wpak Bootstrap Theme - User Login Feature Demo
+# Wpak Bootstrap Theme - Based off the User Login Feature Demo

 This WP-AppKit theme adds the "User Login" and "Comment posting" features to the <a href="https://github.com/uncatcrea/wpak-theme-bootstrap">default Bootstrap theme</a>.